‘One Piece’ Manga Chapter 853: Carrot And Chopper Save Pedro, While Reiju Informs Luffy About Sanji’s Situation, But Brook’s Survival Doubtful? [Spoilers]

 Meanwhile, Luffy is acting deranged and has gone berserk on Big Mom’s soldiers.
 The sheer intensity of his attacks proves too much for the Yonko’s guards, and they make a frantic attempt to call for a “Minister-class” backup.
 In other words, the Straw Hats captain is way beyond the capabilities of the low-ranking soldiers.
 Interestingly, Luffy doesn’t seem to be attacking the soldiers to hurt them, but instead, he is looking for his “nakama,” Black Leg Sanji.

-While he is frantically yelling out to Sanji, Luffy is suddenly yanked from the hallways where he is running, by Reiju.
+While he is frantically yelling out to Sanji, Luffy is suddenly yanked from the hallways where he is running by Reiju.
 The Vinsmoke’s daughter pulls Luffy in her chamber and reveals that Sanji is aware of Lady Pudding’s true evil nature and about Big Mom’s evil plan.
 She also mentions about the hostage situation in East Blue and about people on the Baratie.
 She recognizes Luffy’s ravenous hunger, and offers some food, but the latter refuses as he had promised the chef he would stay hungry unless the chef himself prepares something and feeds him.

 Meanwhile, Sanji quietly reflects on all the harsh incidents in his life that led up to this moment.
 Sanji’s father, Judge Vinsmoke, had made it amply clear that Black Leg was merely bait to get close to Big Mom.
 He also recollects Big Mom’s threatening and menacing language.